— UNDERSTAND · NAVIGATE · GROW · TOGETHER

 Adjusting the course as your child guides us

-If your child does not have spoons for the plan that day, we can slow down, shift focus, or find another way forward.
+If your child does not have the spoons that day, we can slow down, shift focus, or find another way forward

 Offering choices without overwhelm